A Detailed Overview of Rancher's Architecture

 This article will answer that question by giving an overview of Rancher management plane architecture, and explain how API resources are stored, represented and controlled utilizing Kubernetes primitives like CustomResourceDefinition(CRD) and custom controllers.

 Rancher API Server

-While building Rancher 2.0, we went over several iterations till we set on the current architecture - in which the Rancher API server is built on top of an embedded Kubernetes API server and etcd database.
+While building Rancher 2.0, we went over several iterations till we set on the current docker architecture - in which the Rancher API server is built on top of an embedded Kubernetes API server and etcd database.
 The fact that Kubernetes is highly extendable as a development platform, where the API could be extended defining a new object as a CustomResourceDefinition (CRD), made adoption easy:

 All Rancher specific resources created using the Rancher API get translated to CRD objects, with their lifecycle managed by one or several controllers that were built following Kubernetes controller pattern.

 The diagram below illustrates the high-level architecture of Rancher 2.0.
 The figure depicts a Rancher server installation that manages two Kubernetes clusters: one cluster created by RKE (Rancher open source Kubernetes installer that can run anywhere, and another cluster created by a GKE driver.

 As you can see, the Rancher server stores all its resources in an etcd database, similar to how Kubernetes native resources like Pod, Namespace, etc. get stored in a user cluster.
 To see all the resources Rancher creates in the Rancher server etcd, simply ssh in to the Rancher container, and run